 All applicants are encouraged to apply as early as possible during the admission cycle.
 To receive consideration by the Admissions Committee, applicants must submit their applications by the posted deadline.
 Applications may be accepted after the posted deadline and are reviewed on a space-available basis.
 Applicants may use the electronic application form available through the Law School Admissions Council (LSAC) website or apply directly by submitting a completed application to gradlawadmit@ggu.edu.
-Applicants are advised to read the application form thoroughly and follow the instructions carefully.
-Applications are open one year prior to the start of the term.
+Applicants are advised to read the applications are open one year prior to the start of the term.